AblionGE/A-study-of-linguistic-drift-on-Le-Temps-Newspaper-Corpus/TFIDF/README.txt

 This MapReduce code computes the the TF-IDF value for each word in each year.
 It is composed of several phases that compute temporary files for the succession of MapReduce tasks

-/*It takes as arguments :
+It takes as arguments :
         - The input directory containg the n-grams for each year
         - The output directory

 A call sample :

-hadoop jar Cosine.jar ch/epfl/bigdata/Cosine /projects/linguistic-shift/corrected_ngrams/1-grams output
+hadoop jar TFIDF.jar ch.bigdata2015.linguisticdrift.tfidf.TFIDF /projects/linguistic-shift/corrected_ngrams/1-grams /user/your_username
-*/